Long Story Short: Omitted Variable Bias in Causal Machine Learning: Main Results: Omitted Variable Bias in Nonparametric Causal Models

 As the regularity conditions we require that the supports of $F_0$ and $F_1$ are contained in the support of $W^s$, and that the measure $d P_A \times d F_k$ is absolutely continuous with respect to the measure $d P_W$ on $\mathcal{A} \times \text{support} (\ell)$.
 We further assume that $\Ep Y^2< \infty$ and the weak overlap: \end{example}

-The following main result for this section establishes that the OVB formulas and bounds are valid.
+The following result establishes the validity of the OVB formulas and bounds for all examples.

 \begin{Theorem}[\textbf{OVB Validity in Examples 1-5} ] Under the conditions stated in Examples 1,2,3,5, Assumptions 1 and 2 are satisfied.
 Under conditions stated in Example 4, Assumptions 1 and 2 are satisfied for the Hahn-Banach extension of the mapping $g \mapsto \Ep m(W,g)$ to the entire $L^2(P_W)$, given by $g \mapsto \Ep g(W) \alpha(W)$.
-The m-scores and the corresponding short m-scores in Examples 1-5 are given by:
+The scores for Examples 1-5 are given by:

 { \begingroup \endgroup} The long RR and corresponding short RR are given by:

 { \begingroup \endgroup} where above we used the notations: $\bar \ell (X,A) := \Ep [\ell(W^s)|X,A], \bar \ell (X) := \Ep [\ell(W^s)|X]$, $ p(d\mid x,a) := \Pr (D=d|X=x, A=a), p(d\mid x) := \Pr (D=d|X=x).$ In Examples 1-2, when the weight function only depends on $X$, namely $\ell(W^s) = \ell(X)$, we have the simplifications $\bar \ell (X,A) = \bar \ell(X) = \ell(X).$ \end{Theorem}